Learn about your new teaching assistant

 Click this bar to view the student's Post Test progress and results.

-Active Classroom with Active Screen ON
+Active Classroom with Active Screen turned ON

 Active Screen is currently turned ON.
 Click this button to turn the Active Screen feature OFF.

-These images indicate what is on each student's device screen at that time, allowing you to observe their activities – whether they are accessing the online learning program with compliant or non-compliant devices or they are offline.
+These images indicate what is on each student's device screen at that time, allowing you to observe their activities – whether they are accessing the online learning program with compliant or non-compliant devices, or whether they are offline.
 The example shows us that four students (Adam, Benny, Dean and Emily) are accessing the online learning program using compliant devices.
 But one student (Joanne) is accessing the online learning program using a non-compliant device, and another student (Melissa) is currently offline and not accessing the online learning program.

 This status indicates the student's current learning activities.
 The examples shows us that Adam (who is currently on reading level B) is accessing Pretest 4 of CARS B.